About This Blog

 16th October 1902 the Revolutionary Suicide of Ida Craddock

-A tribute to Ida Craddock – mystic visionary, secular free-thinker and sex-education revolutionary – will appear here shortly.
+A tribute to Ida Craddock – mystic visionary, free speech and women’s rights revolutionary – will appear here shortly.

 Posted in Heroines Leave a comment